-- 137. By depriving individuals of the use of traditional public forums to engage in expressive activity, the Ordinance forces individuals to take their speech to other locations that are less effective channels for communicating protected speech.
-By doing so, it does not leave open reasonable alternative channels for protected speech.
-The City continues to enforce the Ordinance to prohibit Plaintiffs and other homeless individuals from engaging in charitable solicitation in traditional public fora. - 138.
-Plaintiffs have a credible threat of future prosecution under the Ordinance through arrest by the City Police. - 139.
-The City's enforcement of the Ordinance is the direct and proximate cause of the violations of Plaintiffs' constitutional rights. - 140.
-Violations of the Ordinance have subjected Plaintiffs to penalties for engaging in protected speech in traditional public fora, and the Ordinance has had a chilling effect on Plaintiffs' constitutionally protected expression. - 141.
-Plaintiffs have suffered, and continue to suffer, irreparable harm and have been damaged as a direct result of Defendant's enforcement of the Ordinance. - 142.
+- 181. The City has other mechanisms by which it prohibits conduct presenting a traffic hazard.
+Ordinances and state statutes prohibiting the obstruction of rights of way already restrict behavior hindering the safe movement of traffic without intruding on protected speech. - 182.
+By depriving individuals of the use of traditional public forums to engage in expressive activity, the Traffic Provisions force individuals to take their speech to other locations that are less effective channels for communicating protected speech.
+By doing so, they do not leave open reasonable alternative channels for protected speech. - 183.
+The City continues to enforce the Traffic Provisions to prohibit Plaintiffs and other homeless individuals from engaging in charitable solicitation in traditional public forums. - 184.
+Plaintiffs have a credible threat of future prosecution under the Traffic Provisions through arrest by the City Police. - 185.
+The City's enforcement of the Traffic Provisions is the direct and proximate cause of the violations of Plaintiffs' constitutional rights. - 186.
+The Traffic Provisions have had a chilling effect on Plaintiffs' constitutionally protected expression. - 187.
+Plaintiffs have suffered, and continue to suffer, irreparable harm and have been damaged as a direct result of Defendant's enforcement of the Traffic Provisions. - 188.
 Plaintiffs have suffered damages including emotional distress, fear, humiliation, assessment of financial penalties, loss of liberty, loss of opportunity to request and receive charitable donations, and loss of the constitutional right to engage in protected First Amendment activity.

-143. An injunction is required as damages alone are not an adequate remedy at law.
-Damages alone cannot adequately compensate Plaintiffs for the ongoing loss of their constitutional rights.
-Plaintiffs have suffered, and continue to suffer, irreparable harm and have been damaged as a direct result of Defendant's enforcement of the challenged Ordinance.
+189. An injunction is required as damages alone are not an adequate remedy to compensate Plaintiffs for the ongoing loss of their constitutional rights.
+Plaintiffs have suffered, and continue to suffer, irreparable harm and have been damaged as a direct result of Defendant's enforcement of the challenged Traffic Provisions.